Helping communities reach their full potential.

 Charitable Registration Number: 80335 5692 RR 0001

-Using the power of storytelling, we help community leaders share their stories to engage a wide audience of supporters.
+Using the power of storytelling, we help our partners share their stories to engage a wide audience of supporters.

 Small Change Fund believes in people.
-We believe people know how to figure out and fix the problems in their communities, their cities, their countries.
+We believe people know how to fix the problems in their communities, their cities, and their country.
 We believe people can make change without long studies, thick reports, and big money.
-We believe people want to help each other.

 Burkhard Mausberg was the founding CEO of the Friends of the Greenbelt Foundation and the Greenbelt Fund for twelve years, making the Greenbelt the most popular and successful environmental initiative in its time.